-Chad DA.
+Chad DA, Bowley MP.
 Disorders of nerve roots and plexuses.
-In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC.
+In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 75.
+7th ed.
+Philadelphia, PA: Elsevier; 2016:chap 106.

-Review Date: 2/27/2013
+Review Date: 2/23/2017

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.